JoelOtter/reshaper/README.md

 - `data`: The JavaScript data structure to be reshaped.
 - `schema`: The structure we want our reshaped data to match.
 - `hint`: _(Optional)_ The name of an object key, given as a 'hint'.
 Keys matching this hint will be preferred.
+An array of keys can also be provided if desired.

 ## Examples